Tang dynasty: Religion and philosophy

-The Tang dynasty also officially recognized various foreign religions.
+The Tang dynasty also officially recognised various foreign religions.
 The Assyrian Church of the East, otherwise known as the Nestorian Church or the Church of the East in China, was given recognition by the Tang court.
-In 781, the Nestorian Stele was created in order to honor the achievements of their community in China.
+In 781, the Nestorian Stele was created in order to honour the achievements of their community in China.
 A Christian monastery was established in Shaanxi province where the Daqin Pagoda still stands, and inside the pagoda there is Christian-themed artwork.
 Although the religion largely died out after the Tang, it was revived in China following the Mongol invasions of the 13th century.

-Although the Sogdians had been responsible for transmitting Buddhism to China from India during the 2nd to 4th centuries, soon afterwards they largely converted to Zoroastrianism due to their links to Sassanid Persia.
+Although the Sogdians had been responsible for transmitting Buddhism to China from India during the 2nd–4th centuries, soon afterwards they largely converted to Zoroastrianism due to their links to Sasanian Persia.
 Sogdian merchants and their families living in cities such as Chang'an, Luoyang, and Xiangyang usually built a Zoroastrian temple once their local communities grew larger than 100 households.
-Sogdians were also responsible for spreading Manicheism in Tang China and the Uighur Khaganate.
-The Uighurs built the first Manichean monastery in China in 768, yet in 843 the Tang government ordered that the property of all Manichean monasteries be confiscated in response to the outbreak of war with the Uighurs.
+Sogdians were also responsible for spreading Manicheism in China and the Uyghur Khaganate.
+The Uyghurs built the first Manichean monastery in China in 768; in 843, the Tang government ordered that the property of all Manichean monasteries be confiscated in response to the outbreak of war with the Uyghurs.
 With the blanket ban on foreign religions two years later, Manicheism was driven underground and never flourished in China again.